 While it seems redundant, Facebook offers another way to send notifications called One-Time Notifications.
 Businesses can ask users to opt-in to a one-time notification for a specific reason.
 This system cannot be used for recurring notifications.

-Once the user has opted in, the Page will receive a token which is an equivalent to a permission to send a single message to the user.
-The token can only be used once and will expire within 1 year of creation.
+Once the user has opted in, the Page will receive a token, which is equivalent to permission to send a single message to the user.
+The token can only be used once and will expire within one year of creation.

 Facebook Business Chat: Group Messaging

 Group messaging has become important for some business use cases like sales.
 And you’ll be pleased to learn that Facebook Messenger bots can be added to group chats.